linuxmint/cinnamon-spices-themes/CGreen/README.md

 * Download the Brizel font [here](https://dl.dafont.com/dl/?f=brizel), then unzip into `~/.local/share/fonts`.
 The `fc-cache -f -v` command may be needed to update the fonts.

 * Copy the file located in `~/.themes/CGreen/cinnamon/TimeFull` and paste it into `~/.conky` (these are hidden folders: Ctrl+h to show them).
+You must also allow the file to run with the command `chmod 750 ~/.conky/TimeFull`.
 More informations can be found at the beginning of the file.

 ## Versions